stuwilmur/micro-table/API.md

   }
 ]*/
 ```
 Transformations are applied in the order that they are specified when defining a model: in this case, the new column is added first, and then the resulting table is sorted by this new column.
-In this example, reversing the order would not work, as the `millimetres` column must exist before it can be used to sort the data.
+In this example, reversing the order in which the transformations are added to construct the model would not work, as the `millimetres` column must exist before it can be used to sort the data.
 Remember, the input data is left unchanged by any model transformations.

 Note: it is permissible to define a model without *any* transformations: such a model will apply the identity transformation, which returns the input data unchanged.